 Are Mechanical Keyboards Too Loud For The Office?

-No, mechanical keyboards are not too loud for the office.
-In fact, a well-lubed linear switch is more silent than a membrane keyboard.
-Depending on the switch you buy, they can either be extremely silent or very loud.
+Contrary to popular belief, mechanical keyboards are not necessarily too loud for office use.
+In fact, a properly lubricated linear switch can be quieter than a membrane keyboard.
+The noise level depends on the type of switch you choose, ranging from extremely silent to quite loud.

 While listing down every keyboard that offers these switches will be quite redundant, we’ve done something better.
 We’ll be listing down every switch that is silent, linear, and is great for the office.